Click to Enlarge all Picts

 Sunset on the Lake

-The Niagara County Village of Wilson is a sleepy one stop-light village and farming community of little change over the last couple decades.
+The Niagara County Village of Wilson** is a sleepy one stop-light village and farming community of little change over the last couple decades.
 2008 saw its sesquicentennial.
-It lies on Lake Ontario 20 miles east of Niagara , 62 miles west of Rochester and 37 miles across the lake from Toronto.
+Wilson lies on Lake Ontario 20 miles east of Niagara , 62 miles west of Rochester and 37 miles across the lake from Toronto.
 It's just blocks off Route 18 know as The Seaway Trail.
 It's surrounded by corn fields, apple & cherry orchards, and all punctuated by an occasional vineyard.
 Wilson is also the name of the township (pop 6,000 as of 2010 of which 1,200 are in the village).
-November 2012 saw the opening of the Woodcock Brothers Brewery, at the old Cold Storage Building located across from the flea market grounds on Lake St. (Rt.
-425).
-Their grand opening was covered in an article in the Buffalo News.
-In addition to the brewery's bar, they have included a restaurant serving light fare and all cooked in their wood stoves.
-Much of the original interior has been left in tact, all be it spruced up to complement it's attractive decor.
-This writer visited Christmas week for dinner with family and had a thoroughly enjoyable time.
-Outside, you'll find attached other retail space including an olive oil store, a salon, a gift shop, antique store and soon to open a distillery making apple vodka.

 I started visiting Wilson in 2003 and have been vacationing every summer since.
 My wife grew up in Wilson and introduced me to the area with periodic visits to her folks who live on the harbor.
+I even attended her 35th high school reunion in 2013.
 We now have our own place but remember fondly our camper at the Daisy Barn Camp Ground where we stayed and where I launched this website in 2006.
-The pictures are all mine with all the unsightly overhead wiring removed.
+The pictures are mine with overhead wiring removed.

 ===== Ø =====